Martha Smith

-Martha Anne Smith (born October 16, 1952) is an American actress, television personality, real estate broker, and former model.
+Martha Anne Smith (born October 16, 1952) is an American actress, television personality, real estate broker, and former model, probably best-known for her role as Barbara "Babs" Jansen in the comedy film National Lampoon's Animal House (1978).

+Early life and education

+Smith was born on October 16, 1952, in Cleveland, Ohio, and raised in Farmington, Michigan.
+She was an honor student and received recognition in "Who's Who of American Students."

+At age 17, Smith enrolled at Michigan State University to study psychology.
+Her older sister was already working as a model with a Detroit agency.
+When Smith needed credentials for a trip showing clothing in Mexico, she contacted the same agency and was signed immediately.
+She became an in-demand model whose travel demands eventually forced her to abandon her university studies.

+According to her July 1973 Playboy biography, Smith harboured ambitions beyond modelling: "My dream is to do it all, write the script, direct, be totally involved with the production of a film."
+At age 20, she was already shooting 16mm documentaries around Detroit and writing script outlines.

 Career

 Modeling

-In July 1973, Smith was selected as Playboy magazine's Playmate of the Month.
+In July 1973, Smith was selected as Playboy magazine's Playmate of the Month at age 20.
 Her centerfold feature was photographed by Pompeo Posar.
+The accompanying bio revealed her aspirations to become a filmmaker, stating she was already producing small films in Detroit and considering film school in California.

+The photo shoots and press junkets led Smith to California and the Universal Studios Contract Department, where she began studying acting under the mentorship of actress Beverly Garland.

 Television

 Smith began her career acting in television commercials.
 In 1976, she had small roles in several television series, including Quincy, M.E., Charlie's Angels, Happy Days, and Taxi.

 As a television actress, Smith is best known for her role as Agent Francine Desmond, part of the regular cast on the CBS adventure series Scarecrow and Mrs. King.
 She appeared in all four seasons from 1983 to 1987, alongside Kate Jackson and Bruce Boxleitner.
 In 1982, she was cast as Sandy Horton on the NBC soap opera series Days of Our Lives.

 Smith also guest-starred as Walt Driscoll's wife on Dallas, and as Swamp Thing's wife (Linda Holland) on the 1990 series Swamp Thing, from DC Comics.

 Smith had guest appearances on several 1980s and 1990s American television game shows, including The $25,000 Pyramid, The $100,000 Pyramid with Dick Clark, Super Password, Celebrity Hot Potato, Body Language, and The New Hollywood Squares.